celbridge-org/celbridge-docs/docs/08_use_cases/sphinx.rst

 Acknowledgements

-This `sphinx_guide`_ was useful in creating this documenqation page.
+This `sphinx_guide`_ was useful in creating this documentation page.